Jeroneo/GOT_relation_map/README.md

-# GOT Character Feature Extractor and Search Engine
+# GOT Character Feature Extractor, Search Engine & Relationship Network

-This project parses HTML pages from A Wiki of Ice and Fire (AWOIAF) to extract features from Game of Thrones characters and builds a search engine for querying them.
+This project parses HTML pages from A Wiki of Ice and Fire (AWOIAF), extracts rich features for Game of Thrones characters, builds a search engine to query them, and produces an interactive network map visualizing character relationships — exported from Gephi and rendered in-browser via Sigma.js.

+---

 ## Folder Structure